lachlangreenbank/Tasty-VUE-demo/README.md

 https://github.com/vuejs-templates/webpack

-Select a base template from Vuetify predefined or build your own
+> 2.Select a base template from Vuetify predefined or build your own

 https://vuetifyjs.com/en/layout/pre-defined

-Register with firebase for a free hosting, storage and database solution for your prototype
+> 3.Register with firebase for a free hosting, storage and database solution for your prototype

 https://firebase.google.com/